 The instructions can be found in in the following sections.
-Differences are highlighted with a button to show the alternate instructions.
+Where there are differences between iOS and Android devices, a button will be shown to allow viewing of the alternate instructions.

 In this section we provide some ideas on how to plan your research project using the PIEL Survey app.
 This section will put into context all the other instructions.

 The survey control file is a text file which controls the survey.
 It is easily read and edited but offers considerable flexibility in creating a survey.
 This section sets out the required syntax and method of saving the file.

 The first major part of the control file is the project information.

 Following the project information are the surveys.
 Each survey section starts with "%SURVEY".